Singer-composer Bappi Lahiri passes away

 Bappi Lahiri elevated disco music in India in the 8os and 90s.
 He was not only known for his superhit songs, but also for his fondness for gold.

-He delivered blockbuster songs like Inteha Ho Gayi Intezar Ki, Raat Baki Baat Baki, Bambai Say Aaya Mera Dost, Mere Yeh Geet, Yaad Araha Hai, Disco Dancer, Inteha Hogai Intezaar Ki, among others.
+He delivered blockbuster songs like Inteha Ho Gayi Intezar Ki, Raat Baki Baat Baki, Bambai Say Aaya Mera Dost, Mere Yeh Geet, Yaad Araha Hai, Disco Dancer, among others.
 His last song happened to be Bhankas from the 2020 film Baaghi 3.

 Related: Legendary Indian singer Lata Mangeshkar passes away